EiffelSoftware/EiffelStudio/Src/Delivery/scripts/windows/misc/README.md

-The current process to sign the Windows releases:
+#Example of EV code signing workflow

-- Build the delivery as usual (it will upload to S3 storage)
+- Launch the delivery building: generates .7z and .msi (see how to avoid building msi in this first step)
-- Sign the release content:
+- Sign the content of .7z archives: done remotely, on the machine having the SSl.COM USB token `remote_codesigning.bat 22.05 106275 win64 \es-deliv\22.05\win64.VC110_VC140\Eiffel_22.05\setups`
-  `bash ./ev_code_sign_release_final.sh 22.05 123456 win64 target_archive.7z`
+ -> It will overwrite previous build release content

-- upload the ` target_archive.7z ` to the Windows build machine, and rebuild the .msi
+- Go back the deliv folder, and launch the `make_installation` tasks, to redo the .msi
-- Sign the release .msi files
+- Sign the new .msi files: done remotely, on the machine having the SSl.COM USB token

-  `bash ./ev_code_sign_release_final.sh 22.05 123456`
+	`remote_codesigning_msi.bat 22.05 106275 win64 \es-deliv\22.05\win64.VC110_VC140\Eiffel_22.05\setups`

-- Upload the result directly to s3 storage, using upload_final.sh .
+-